 Fillings are often placed when there has been decay or a break in a tooth – the decay is removed and the resulting “hole” filled with a white filling material.
 Very occasionally a silver amalgam filling will be the best treatment option, and if so we will let you know of this prior to treatment.

 Who doesn’t want a bright smile??
-Tooth whitening can be completed gently and effectively with our take-home whitening trays.
+Tooth whitening can be completed gently and effectively with our take-home whitening trays, or in the dental chair with Zoom whitening.
 You will need a check-up, x-rays and a clean prior to commencing treatment to ensure your mouth is healthy and that whitening will be an effective treatment for you.

 A crown is a porcelain or metal “cap” which sits over the top of your tooth.
 It acts to prevent the tooth from fracture especially when a tooth has a large filling, worrying crack lines or a history of breaking.
 A bridge is a fixed (non-removable) porcelain replacement of a missing tooth which is attached to the teeth either side of the gap.